Short-term thinking may be blinding us to Australia’s real drought risk.

 “I’m not interested in scaring people or sensationalising the issue.
 But you have a false sense of security if you only look at the instrumental records and say the Millenium drought is the worst on record - let’s plan for that.”

-Mr Kiem is working on groundbreaking research that delves 1000 years back into the palaeo record of our climate history to reveal long-term patterns of variability.
+Mr Kiem is working on groundbreaking research that delves 1000 years back into the palaeo record of our climate history to reveal a highly variable long-term pattern.

-“In one century in the eleven-hundreds about 70 per cent of the years are dry, including a straight run of 39 drought years in a row,” said Mr Kiem, a researcher of climate impacts to Australia’s long term climate cycles.
+“In one century in the eleven-hundreds 70 per cent of the years are classified as drought, including a straight run of 39 drought years in a row,” said Mr Kiem, a senior lecturer and researcher on climate impacts to Australia’s long term climate cycles.

 “In the fifteen-hundreds there was a really wet period with no drought for the best part of 100 years.